 How you get paid.

 You will get paid at the end of each month for the total commissions accrued during the previous month.
+The basic commission rate is 5% of sales you generate.
 There is no minimum commission threshold required for payment.

 We pay via Paypal.
 You should have a Paypal account set up, and we’ll ask for the email address associated with your Paypal account when you fill out our Affiliate application form.

-You are responsible for paying all applicable taxes.
+You will be an independent contractor, not an employee of Stewart Guitars, Inc. and are therefore responsible for paying all applicable taxes.
 If your commissions in any calendar year are $600 or more we are required to send you– and copy the IRS– an IRS Form 1099-Misc.
 When you sign up as a new affiliate we’ll snail mail you a paper IRS Form W-9 to complete and return to us.
 If you don’t return a properly completed Form W-9 in a timely manner we may have to suspend your account until it’s received.
 Neither one of us wants tax problems!

 More Federal regulations: you need to make full disclosure to your site visitors that you are an affiliate, and that you get a commission.